Roko Šimić: Career

+Lokomotiva Zagreb

 Šimić made his senior debut for Lokomotiva Zagreb on 16 August 2020 in a 6–0 league defeat to Dinamo Zagreb, getting substituted on for Indrit Tuci in the 66th minute.
 He was given an opportunity by coach Goran Tomić due to the club's lack of squad depth.
 During the season, which was marked by Lokomotiva's struggle to preserve the first league status, Šimić made 26 appearances and scored four goals.
 He scored his debut goal for Lokomotiva on 7 October 2020, in a 3–2 victory over Gaj Mače in the Croatian Cup.
 His debut league goals came on 21 April 2021 when he scored a brace in the 4–0 victory over Varaždin.

 Red Bull Salzburg

 The first rumours that Red Bull Salzburg was following Šimić appeared in April 2021 in Kleine Zeitung. Šimić signed a three-year deal with the Austrian club on 18 July 2021.
 With income of €4 million, it is Lokomotiva's most expensive transfer surpassing that of Ivo Grbić to Atlético Madrid.
 Despite the initial plan to leave the player at Lokomotiva on loan for half a season, he moved to Austria immediately and joined Salzburg's feeder club FC Liefering.

 He made his debut for Liefering on 30 July 2021, getting substituted on for Dijon Kameri in the 46th minute, and scored his debut goal within a minute in a 2–1 victory over St. Pölten.
 On 10 October, he extended his contract with Salzburg until 2025, after impressing the club executives by scoring six goals in nine league appearances and two goals in two Youth League appearances.
 On 20 October 2021, he made his senior team and Champions League debut, replacing Noah Okafor in the 87th minute of the 3–1 victory over VfL Wolfsburg.
 Four days later, he made his league debut for the senior team, replacing Karim Adeyemi in the 87th minute of the 4–1 victory over Sturm Graz.
 During Salzburg's path to the Youth League Final, Šimić contributed seven goals and three assists, making him the joint-top goalscorer of the competition together with Mads Hansen and Aral Şimşir.
 On 5 January 2023, Šimić joined reigning Swiss Super League champions Zürich on loan until the end of the 2022–23 season.
 He scored two goals on his debut on 21 January 2023 against FC Luzern, after entering the game only in the 77th minute.
+On 20 September 2023, he scored his first Champions League goal by netting a penalty in a 2–0 away win over Benfica.

+Cardiff City

+On 30 August 2024, Šimić signed a four-year contract with Cardiff City.
+Two days later, he was loaned to Kortrijk in Belgium for one season.
+The loan was terminated on 6 January 2025.

+On 28 June 2025, Šimić moved on a new loan to Karlsruher SC in German 2.
+Bundesliga, with an option to buy.